SpreeHertz/Sandmine.js/README.md

-# TK
+# Sandmine.js

-TK is a simple minecraft bot, with several cool functions, all made with JavaScript.
+**Sandmine.js** is a simple minecraft bot, with several cool functions, all made with JavaScript.

 # Table of contents